Designer-Studios/Security/index.md

 If you are a Windows user, I highly reccomend that you use a security method.
 Windows doesn't have good security built in.
 Windows is not known well for security at all, so you better install a Firewall or use a VPN.
-If that doesn't work for you, find another methos because no security method on Windows isn't safe for your data at all.
+If that doesn't work for you, find another method because no security method on Windows isn't safe for your data at all.